-- Start by doing the bone broth (24h) by searing the bones first in oil and then add the rest of the ingredient and slowly simmer for 24 hours up to 72 hours
+- Start by doing the bone broth (24h) by searing the bones first in oil, then add the rest of the ingredients and slowly simmer 24 hours up to 72 hours.

-- Drain the noodles and add to a preheated bowl (with the help of the boiling water from the noodles or with the oven residual heat)
+- Drain the noodles, add to a preheated bowl (with the help of the boiling water from the noodles or with the oven residual heat).

 - Cover with the hot soup and the toppings.

 - Add extra chilli in oil or hot peppers on the table to adjust heat and soy sauce or fish sauce to adjust the salt.